shivashant25/Sentinel-with-XDR/labguide/part-01/lab06.md

 ## Part:1 Lab 06 - Ingest Logs from Microsoft Defender for Cloud

+## Lab scenario
+To set up Log Analytics workspace in Azure and configure Microsoft Defender for Cloud to ingest security logs into the workspace for monitoring and analysis.

+## Estimated timing: 45 minutes

+## Architecture Diagram

 ## Lab objectives
 In this lab, you will complete the following tasks:
 - Task 1: Enabling Defender to monitor events